IU-PR/Capstone_project/content/docs/2024/A-Shot/week02.md

 	  and small blurred areas don't necessarily mean a good photo (unsuccessful bokeh with an unfocused subject and focused background).
 	  A potential solution is to train additional neural network to distinguish harmful and benign blur maps.
+	  However, right now a more practical solution is to remove the images with extremely high blur areas, for example, 90–100%.

 - **Image grouping:**
   The promising model for image retrieval was trained on Landmarks, Oxford, and Paris datasets,